amoekesch/vscode-ext-hex2ascii/README.md

 This extension converts HEX Arrays as shown below into ASCII characters and back.
 Simply select the text to convert and trigger the conversion command.

 ## Features

-Convert any type of HEX Array to ASCII:
+### Convert HEX Array to ASCII
+The plugin detects the type of HEX used and converts each item to its ASCII rpresentation as can be seen in the examples below.

+**Standard HEX**
 ```
 HEX:
 50 6C 61 6E 74 20 74 72 65 65 73